ClinicInThePark/docs/001-team-agreement.md

 Specifically, we will keep all files in GitHub repositories owned by our organization, "Clinic in the Park".

 We will keep documentation in the "docs" repository.
+We will write documents and post them through GitHub as well as work collaboratively through Google Docs.

 We will keep code in the "database" repository.